virustyt/IOS-Developer-CV/README.md

 Oleinikov Vladimir, 29 years old
 >mail: dragon2020@inbox.ru

 #### ABOUT ME
    I'm a novice ios developer.
 For the last five years i have been setting up and maintaining computer networks and network equipment.
 And a few years ago I became acquainted with writing code, it became my passion.
 Then i decided to change my main occupation and become a professional ios developer.
+My first steps were finishing a series of courses on iOS development and writing three pet projects, links to which can be found below.

 #### SKILLS
    - `Objective-C`  `Swift`